jamesWalkr/Temp-Converter/README.md

 # Temp-Converter

 This is Temperature converter that will convert
-- any given Fahrenhiet teperature to Celcius and Kevin
+- any given Fahrenhiet temperature to Celcius and Kevin
 - any given Celcuis temperature to Fahrenheit and Kelvin
 - any given Kelvin temprature to Fahrenheit and Celcius